moosemorse/moosemorse/README.md

 - 👋 Hi, my name's Alex
-- 👀 I'm interested in building projects and how AI works
+- 🌱 I’m currently studying computing @ Imperial
-- 🌱 I’m currently an A-level student studying comp sci
+- 👀 At the moment, I'm interested in: ML + algorithmic trading
 - 📫 How to reach me: LinkedIn - linkedin.com/in/alex-ivanov-51ab8b254 gmail - a.ivanov6174@gmail.com